-After a suicide in in the workplace can leave management, colleagues, and subordinates asking:
+A suicide in the workplace can leave everyone asking:

 how could this have happened?